Mrs. Sierra – Assistant Principal

 Mrs. Figas - Literacy Coach

-Welcome Eagles!
-Sharpen your pencils and fasten your anchors... the school year has started!
-Lead off the year the right way by getting organized.
+Sharpen your pencils... as we go Up, Up and Away preparing to learn everyday!
+The new school year has started!
+Let's all start by getting organized.
 At home you can do the following to help make it a successful year:

-Establish a daily routine for meals, homework, reading, play time, family time and bedtime.
+Establish a daily routine for meals, homework, play time, family time and bedtime.

 Schedule doctor, dental and eye exams.
 Make sure your child has the proper vaccinations.